trumbitta/hashnode-trumbitta/ckqodkpto0mpst6s191920cfh.md

 ## Create and serve your first Nx app

+>💡 **Heads up!** You can find the code for every article in this series on GitHub, with a tag per article: https://github.com/trumbitta/giant-robots/tags

 ## What you'll need

 * Your favorite code editor: Visual Studio Code, WebStorm, ...